Tyrone Taylor Player Props: Brewers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up 47 home runs (one per game), the seventh-fewest in baseball.
+- Astros pitchers combine to allow 49 home runs (one per game), the eighth-fewest in the league.

-- The Astros will send France (1-0) to the mound to make his fourth start of the season.
-He is 1-0 with a 4.11 ERA and 10 strikeouts through 15 1/3 innings pitched.
+- Bielak (1-1) gets the starting nod for the Astros in his fourth start of the season.
+He has a 2.89 ERA in 18 2/3 innings pitched, with 19 strikeouts.

-- The righty last appeared on Thursday against the Chicago Cubs, when he went 3 2/3 innings, allowing six earned runs while giving up nine hits.
+- The righty's most recent time out was on Saturday against the Oakland Athletics, when he tossed five innings, surrendering one earned run while allowing five hits.

-- In three games this season, the 28-year-old has an ERA of 4.11, with 5.9 strikeouts per nine innings.
-Opponents are batting .250 against him.
+- In four games this season, the 27-year-old has an ERA of 2.89, with 9.2 strikeouts per nine innings.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.